Skip to main content

 onChange Options

-The onChange callback receives options with useful information:
+The onChange callback receives the new content and an options object:

 type YooptaOnChangeOptions = {